kaizencc/code-words-game/README.md

 ![CryptoNight Screen](images/cryptoscreen.png)

+If you are a recruiter or are interested in the technical features I implemented, please jump to [Features](https://github.com/kaizen3031593/code-words-game#features)

 ## Inspiration

 This is my take on the popular game, Codenames.
 I played it every week online with my family during the months of quarantine in 2020.
 We would play on the website [http://codewordsgame.com](http://codewordsgame.com), which serves as the initial inspiration for this project.
 However, I came across frustrating issues on that version where my timer was often incorrect leading to me running out of time before sending my clue.
 I decided it would be worthwhile to create a similar version of the game with my own personal take.